skratchdot/domFormat/README.md

 I created it as a way to help compare the generated source of 2 pages when doing development.
-Before creating this library, I had searched for another library to do something similar, but everything I evaluated gave results that were formatted slightly different than they way I wanted.
+Before creating this library, I had searched for another library to do something similar, but everything I evaluated gave results that were formatted slightly different than the way I wanted.

 This code is designed to run in the browser, and uses the browser's native DOM parsing to create a "prettified" string.